-The DAC34H84 includes a 4-channel, 16-bits wide and 8-samples deep input FIFO which acts as an elastic buffer.
-The purpose of the FIFO is to absorb any timing variations between the input data and the internal DAC data rate clock such as the ones resulting from clock-to-data variations from the data source.
+The DAC34SH84 includes a 4-channel, 16-bit-wide and 8-sample-deep input FIFO which acts as an elastic buffer.
+The purpose of the FIFO is to absorb any timing variations between the input data and the internal DAC data-rate clock, such as the ones resulting from clock-to-data variations from the data source.